bruceadams/available-enis/README.md

 out of a very complex terraform configuration that we build and tear down regularly.

 This is _very_ fast.
-The deletes all run concurrently.
+The deletes all available ENIs concurrently.

 ## Built in help